rabecker2/YosemiteSnowDepths/README.md

 # "sample_data_... .txt" = the summary and details on our calculated snow-shielding corrections for the Tuolumne Meadows and Lyell Canyon Be-10 samples

 # "Sierra_SWE_finaloutput.txt" = repository of snow station and snow info; it combines Sierra_Nevada_SWE.txt with the snow observations recorded in each "daily clean" and "monthly" SWE file.

+# Khione91 - For GitHub.R" = the R script that draws in the "daily clean" and "monthly" SWE data, and the other files, and calculates the snow-shielding corrections for the samples in "Marrero..."

+# SUMMARY THUS FAR: The clean_daily_records R script takes the XYZ_daily files and generates the XYZ_daily_clean files.
+The first portion of Khione91 (up to line 2041) takes the XYZ_daily_clean files, the ABC_monthly files, Sierra_Nevada_SWE.txt, all_the_monthly_differences.txt, and it creates snow_depth.txt and repository.txt.
+This portion of the code calculates the relationship between SWE and Elevation, and the relationship between snow density and SWE, for the west-central Sierra Nevada.
+The second portion of Khione91 (line 2041 and beyond) ingests "Marrero... .txt" and Boulder_Height.txt, calculates the snow-shielding corrections for the samples in "Marrero", and exports the files "exportBoulderHeight... .txt", "monte_carlo_... .txt", "sample_data... .txt", "Sierra_SWE_finaloutput.txt", and "simpleBalco... .txt".
+I have provided many of these files here; be aware that downloading these files and rerunning Khione will overwrite them.